benreiff/JavaScript-UFO-Website/README.md

 I created an interactive website based on a dataset of UFO sightings across the United States.
 The website allows users to filter table data based on the date of the UFO sighting.

 I appended a table to the web page adding new rows of data for each UFO sighting.
+I have a column for `Date`, `City`, `State`, `Country`, `Shape`, and `Comment`

 ![TableSample](UFO-level-1/UFO_table_sample.JPG)

-Using Javascript, I wrote code that searches through the `Date` column to find rows that match user input.
+Using Javascript, I wrote code that searches through the `Date` column of the table to find rows that match user input.

 ![UFOfilter](UFO-level-1/UFO_date_filter.JPG)

-We need you to write code that will create a table dynamically based upon a [dataset we provide](StarterCode/static/js/data.js).
-We also need to allow our users to filter the table data for specific values.
-There's a catch though... we only use pure JavaScript, HTML, and CSS, and D3.js on our web pages.

 * Create a basic HTML web page or use the [index.html](StarterCode/index.html) file provided (we recommend building your own custom page!).